Ethnic Mongolians in Tokyo hold anti-China protests for imposing language policy

-Tokyo [Japan] September 5 (ANI): Ethnic Mongolians living in Japan protested in front of the Chinese Embassy in Tokyo against the China's policy to forcibly push Mandarin-language education in Inner Mongolia, an autonomous region in northern China.
+Tokyo [Japan], September 6 (ANI): Ethnic Mongolians living in Japan protested in front of the Chinese embassy in Tokyo against the policy to forcibly push Mandarin-language education in Inner Mongolia, an autonomous region in northern China.

-In Inner Mongolia, protests are underway after a new policy aimed at pushing Mandarian language education across the region sparked widespread unrest among the country's ethnic Mongols.
+In Inner Mongolia, protests have been ongoing after a new policy aimed at pushing Mandarian language education across the region sparked widespread unrest among the country's ethnic Mongols.
 It has angered many as they saw it as a move to erase their culture.

 Activists say that under President Xi Jinping, the Chinese Communist Party has intensified to promote Mandarin and push the country's ethnic minorities to adopt a uniform Chinese identity.